datum360/Datum360-API-User-Guides/Matthew/PIM360/Queue/GET Activity Queue.md

 ```

 ## Response Body
 JSON object containing Activity Queue status attributes `locked`, `pausing` and `state`.
-As well as `queue` which is an array of objects with one object per activity in the queue
+As well as `queue` which is an array of objects with one object per activity in the queue.

 ## Example Response
 ```JSON